mythz/jquip/README.md

 The primary goal of this project would be for the feedback/demand to kickstart jquery.com into re-organizing its code-base so it's more modular since we believe we've proved the most useful parts of jQuery is a fraction of its code-base.

 To this end, follow this project if you want jquery.com to measure the demand for this.
 Another project with similar goals is http://ender.no.de/ - for node.js.
+[JSLim](https://github.com/zgrossbart/jslim) is another project that takes a novel approach to reducing code size with advanced minification techniques.

 [Zepto.js](http://zeptojs.com/) is another great alternative to jQuery, it's fast, light and optimized for mobile/webkit browsers.
 It's a popular option for PhoneGap developers with full support for the